jtr13/codehelp/R/gather.md

 Note that we must specify the "don't touch" id column that we just created.
 Also note that we used the default `key` and `value` column names rather than choose our own.

-1.  *Leaving out `key` and `value`*
+#### Leaving out `key` and `value`

 I don't know if this issue is as widespread as the others, but I'm going to include it since I've made this mistake one too many times.
-Working on the assumption that you can leave out parameters if you're don't change the defaults, if you're like me, you might try something like this:
+Working on the assumption that you can leave out parameters if you don't change the defaults, if you're like me, you might try something like this:

 ``` r
 messydata %>% gather(-id)